Johann Moritz Rugendas: Biography

-Rugendas was born in Augsburg, then part of the Prince-Bishopric of Augsburg in the Holy Roman Empire, now (Germany), into the seventh generation of a family of noted painters and engravers of Augsburg (he was a great grandson of Georg Philipp Rugendas, 1666–1742, a celebrated painter of battles).
+Rugendas was born in Augsburg, into the seventh generation of a family of noted painters and engravers of the city (he was a great grandson of Georg Philipp Rugendas, 1666–1742, a celebrated painter of battles).
 He first studied drawing and engraving with his father, Johann Lorenz Rugendas II (1775–1826).
 From 1815-17, he studied with Albrecht Adam (1786–1862), and later in the Academy de Arts of Munich, with Lorenzo Quaglio II (1793–1869).
 When Rugendas was born, Augsburg was a Free Imperial City of the Holy Roman Empire.
 After the Napoleonic Wars, in 1806 it had the status of a city in the newly created Kingdom of Bavaria.

 Rugendas was inspired by the artistic work of Thomas Ender (1793–1875) and the travel accounts in the tropics by Johann Baptist von Spix (1781–1826) and Carl von Martius (1794–1868) in the course of the Austrian Brazil Expedition, to join Baron von Langsdorff's scientific expedition to Brazil as an illustrator.
 Langsdorff was the consul-general of the Russian Empire in Brazil and had a plantation "Mandioca" in the northern region of Rio de Janeiro.
 In March 1822, they reached Brazil to Rio in the company of scientists Édouard Ménétries (1802-1861), Ludwig Riedel (1761-1861), Christian Hasse and Nester Rubtsov (1799-1874).

 As illustrator, Rugendas visited the Serra da Mantiqueira and the historical towns of Barbacena, São João del Rei, Mariana, Ouro Preto, Caeté, Sabará and Santa Luzia.
 Just before the fluvial phase of the expedition started (a fateful journey to the Amazon), he became alienated from von Langsdorff and left the expedition.
 He was replaced by the artists Adrien Taunay and Hércules Florence.
 But Rugendas continued to live on his own in Brazil until 1825, exploring and recording his many impressions of daily life in the provinces of Minas Gerais and Rio de Janeiro.
 He also visited the coastal provinces of Bahia and Pernambuco on his journey back to Europe.
 He produced mostly drawings and watercolors.